NUS-Project-SaBai/BackEnd/documentation/pages-registration/patients-post.md

 #### Processing on the Frontend

 - **Where**:
-  submitScan
+  submitNewPatient
 - **How**:
-  Formats the screenshot of the patient's face in a JSON object
+  Formats the new patient in a JSON object with properties

 #### Processing on the Backend

 - **Where**:
-  Specify which part of the backend handles data processing (e.g., in the view, serializer, or a dedicated service).
+  patient_view.py
 - **How**:
-  Outline what transformations, validations, or business logic is applied to the data.
-- **Example**:
-  Provide details on the logic or algorithms used to process data before sending the response.
+  1. check whether it is in OFFLINE mode whether to use the offline_picture field or picture field
+  2. Validates data with patient serializer and returns corresponding response.

 ---